-Savory traditional Japanese miso soup is great to go with tonkatsu, beef gyudon, rice, chicken curry, udon stir fry, teriyaki chicken rice bowl, pan fried gyoza, crispy tofu or sushi.
+Savory and umami flavored traditional Japanese miso soup is great to go with inari sushi, tonkatsu, beef gyudon, rice, chicken curry, udon stir fry, teriyaki chicken rice bowl, pan fried gyoza, crispy tofu or California rolls.
 Also, this simple homemade miso soup recipe only takes 15 minutes!
-Let's learn how to make the best homemade miso soup with step by step photos and a video.
+Let's learn how to make the best vegan style homemade miso soup with step by step photos and a video.

 Love soups?
 Check out these HK borscht soup, kimchi tofu soup, hot and sour soup, chicken gnocchi, wonton soup, gobo root soup, lotus root soup and sweet corn carrot pork soup recipes.